 Introduction

-The prevailing assumption in consumer contract scholarship is that sellers often take advantage of consumers’ imperfect information (and rationality) by introducing “one-sided,” welfare-reducing terms into standardized agreements.
-Yet, several prominent scholars have previously suggested that, in competitive markets, even “seemingly one-sided terms may not be one-sided after all.”
-Under this theoretical account [hereinafter: “the Gap Theory”], reputational considerations will constrain sellers from enforcing harsh terms to the letter against consumers, while the existence of these terms will allow them to fend off opportunistic buyers, that would take advantage of a more generous policy to extract benefits that the seller did not intend to offer.
+The prevailing assumption in consumer contract scholarship is that sellers often take advantage of consumers’ imperfect information and rationality by introducing “one-sided,” welfare-reducing terms into standardized agreements.
+However, several prominent scholars have suggested that, in competitive markets, even “seemingly one-sided terms may not be one-sided after all.”
+Under this theoretical account [hereinafter: “the Gap Theory”], reputational considerations will constrain sellers from enforcing harsh terms to the letter against consumers, while the existence of these terms will allow them to fend off opportunistic buyers, who would take advantage of a more generous policy to extract benefits that the seller did not intend to offer.

 While the Gap Theory has attracted significant scholarly attention, academics continuously debate both its descriptive accuracy and normative implications.
 First, some question the ability of competitive forces, and reputation in particular, to deter sellers from adhering to the four corners of the agreement when facing non-opportunistic buyers.
 Second, some argue that even if sellers are incentivized to depart from the letter of the contract when facing non-opportunistic consumers, the disparities between the “paper deal” and the “real deal” might lead to significant inefficiencies and harm consumer welfare.

 This debate has significant policy implications.
-Those who believe in the ability of market forces, and reputation in particular, to discipline sellers from behaving inefficiently, accordingly argue that policymakers and courts should not intervene in the contents of standardized agreements in the absence of observable market failures.
-At the same time, those who point out to reputational failure or believe that the gap might have adverse effects call for more, not less, regulation in consumer markets.
+Those who believe in the ability of market forces, and reputation in particular, to discipline sellers and prevent them from behaving inefficiently, accordingly argue that policymakers and courts should not intervene in the contents of standardized agreements in the absence of observable market failures.
+In contrast, those who point to reputational failure or believe that the gap between the paper deal and the real deal might have adverse effects, call for more, not less, regulation in consumer markets.

-Despite the significant practical implications of the debate, neither side can point to any systematic empirical evidence to support its position.
+Despite the significant practical implications of the debate, neither side can draw on any systematic empirical evidence to support its position.
 This Article represents an important step in filling this deficiency by exploring the Gap Theory in the field.
 It relies on retail stores’ return policies as a case study.
-Building on a combination of observational data and field experiments, this Article investigates potential discrepancies between the “paper deal”—retail stores’ formal return policies—and the “real deal”—retailers’ on-the-ground return practices.
+Building on a combination of observational data and field experiments, this Article investigates potential discrepancies between the paper deal—retail stores’ formal return policies—and the real deal—retailers’ on-the-ground return practices.

-Return policies have been used as the poster-child example in the Gap Theory literature.
-The vast majority of the writings addressing the “paper deal”—“real deal” gap have mentioned anecdotal evidence suggesting that retailers often behave more leniently towards consumers trying to make returns than the formal policy requires.
-It is therefore important to test the Gap Theory and its practical implications where gaps are most likely prevalent, and may significantly shape the relationships between sellers and consumers, as well as consumers’ perceptions, decisions, and outcomes.
+Return policies have been used as the poster child example in the Gap Theory literature.
+The vast majority of the writings addressing the gap between the paper deal and the real deal have mentioned anecdotal evidence suggesting that retailers often behave more leniently towards consumers trying to make returns than the formal policy requires.
+It is therefore important to test the Gap Theory and its practical implications where gaps are most likely to be prevalent, and where they may significantly shape the relationships between sellers and consumers, as well as consumers’ perceptions, decisions, and outcomes.

 More importantly, perhaps, by focusing on retail stores’ return policies, on paper and in practice, this paper informs the ongoing debate over whether and how to regulate consumers’ withdrawal rights.
-Should the law mandate a right-to-return, or should we rely on private ordering?
-Despite the importance of the question—and the great economic significance of product returns, we know far too little about the contents of return policies and how they are applied in practice.
+Should the law mandate a right to return, or should we rely on private arrangements?
+Despite the importance of the question and the great economic significance of product returns, far too little is known about the contents of return policies and how they are applied in practice.